merima98/BloggingPlatform/README.md

 # Blogging Platform

-Backend solution for a blogging platform, which uses a custom REST API for all requests (GET, PUT, POST, DELETE).
+Backend solution for a blogging platform, which uses a custom REST API for requests: GET, POST, PUT, DELETE.

 General functionality
 - CRUD Blog posts